 French artists Lucie Thomas and Thibault Zimmerman (aka Zim & Zou) join creative forces to produce these stunning paper sculptures and installations.
 Both artists come from a strong background of graphic design and digital illustration, evolving their respective talents to the real world with a more visceral approach - trimming and assembling their pieces by hand.
 With a penchant for iconic items, memorabilia and intricate dioramas, Zim & Zou demonstrate a wealth of imagination and chemistry.
-This post barely scratches the surface of their prolific body of work, which is meticulously documented on their website.

 The pair discuss their working dynamic and choice of paper as a primary medium in an interview with Don’t Panic: